Boarding FAQs

 What happens at the weekend at Sandroyd?

-A typical Sunday will start with a slightly later breakfast of a selection of cereals, croissants, and bacon.
+A typical Sunday will start with a slightly later breakfast of a selection of cereals, croissants, and full English breakfast.
 The day is then split into four sessions, with a variety of different activities on offer for all age groups and interests during each session.
 This is intersected with one of our chef’s roast lunches in the Dining Room.
 All parents are invited to join us for lunch on any day, Sundays included.

 Our boarders don’t have tablets or mobile phones at the weekends, so they are not glued to technology.
 They are being children – playing, being creative, and exploring with their friends.